Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Getting Better

 There are a number of possibilities to remove Broken notches.
-Every time you successfully get rid of one Broken notch, increase your WIL by 1d10.

 **Self-help**: When you spend time with one of your bonds, make a WIL save.
 On a success, remove a Broken notch.
 Otherwise, lose your bond.
 If you spend time with your key connection and roll a Critical Fail, lose your bond and gain a Broken notch.\
 **Sanatorium**: You may commit yourself to a sanatorium for one month.
 At the end of the month, make a WIL save.
 If you roll a Critical Fail, gain 3 Broken notches.
 Otherwise, remove a Broken notch.\